vgratian/xnotify/README.md

 ## Bugs

-* Xnotify will shorted `MESSAGE` if it's too long.
+* Xnotify will trim `message` if it's too for the window.
 This works OK almost always, but for mixed multi-byte strings, the message is trimmed more than necessary.
 * Xft will not complain, if an invalid font name is used, instead it will load something else that's unavailable on your system.
 If the text is not properly drawn or you see squares instead of letters, make sure font names in `config.h` are correct or try some other font.

 ## Contributing